katesroad/Frontend_Development/React/README.md

 - Challenges:
   - Historical project:
 	   - How to upgrade components without influencing exisitng features
-	   - Find a balance between configuration and modal composition
+	   - Find a balance between configuration and composition
-	   - Before start programing, have a discussion/evaluation to component design
+	   - Before start writing code, have a discussion/evaluation to component design

 - Architecture
   - [Architecture with Next.js](./Architecting%20with%20Next.js.md)